2022 Study of the U.S. Institute for Student Leaders from Europe

 - demonstrate commitment to community and extracurricular university activities;

-- have little or no prior study or travel experience in the United States or elsewhere outside of their home country;
+- have little or no prior study or travel experience in the United States or elsewhere outside of Europe;

 - be mature, responsible, independent, confident, open-minded, tolerant, thoughtful, and inquisitive;